 Frequently Asked Questions:

-Joining a Greek organization can help enhance your student’s personal and professional development.
+Joining an FSL organization can help enhance your student’s personal and professional development.
 Areas where most students see the most growth include: study skills, time management, supportive relationships, leadership positions, and opportunities for involvement.
-Greek organizations also have an active alumni network that can assist your student in making important professional connections.
+FSL organizations also have an active alumni network that can assist your student in making important professional connections.

 If my student decides to go Greek, what are some helpful tips for me to know?